maxbrc/opnsense-time-control/README.md

 - Implement a way to trust OPNsense's certificate
 - Create a better error reporting system
 - A configurable log system (debug, info, off)
+- A timer option for turning internet back on/off in x time
+## Planned features
+- A ticket system to allow restricted users to gain extra time
+- Somehow implement a system to track total internet usage time and limit that in connection with the absolute time based restriction
+## When can I expect these features?
+This is my first open source project and I am very passionate about it.
+Hence I will pour all my energy into it.
+This means you can expect features in work within the next month or two, meaning February 2025.
+Planned features may in rare cases be discarded because they're not possible or I don't posess the necessary skills yet (collaboration on this project is welcome!).